 In the 1980s, following a downturn in world coffee prices, an unusual alliance was formed between economic developers and environmental conservationists.
 If exports alone could not sustain the economy, then what about imports…of tourists?

 Costa Rica led the region in launching a green revolution, establishing some 125 national parks, forest preserves and wildlife reserves.
-Its neighbors followed the trend, and Indiana Jones enthusiasts were soon clambering around ancient temples in the Yucatán and Guatemala.
+Its neighbors followed the trend, and Indiana Jones enthusiasts were soon clambering around ancient temples in Guatemala.
 Birders flocked to Panama to glimpse nearly 1000 species of feathered fauna, and the Belize Barrier Reef was recognized as a Unesco World Heritage Site.

 With ecotourism, the rainforest and the reef were essentially paying for themselves, making it financially beneficial to take care of them.
 Tourism brought hundreds of millions of US dollars to the economy, becoming one of the region's main sources of foreign currency.
 Moreover, tourism profits stayed in the countries, boosting standards of living.